AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/interactive-webinars-overview.md

 Learn more about the native Marketo Engage tool for creating BLANK, effective webinars.

+An Adobe Connect webinar is a live interactive online conference for multiple users.
+The room is a persistent online virtual space that you use to conduct webinars.
+It includes various display panels (pods) and layouts.
+There are several prebuilt meeting room layouts, or you can create and use additional custom layouts to suits your needs.
+The room lets attendees share computer screens or files, chat, broadcast audio and video, and participate in interactive online activities.

 _What are Interactive Webinars_

 Natively integrated with Adobe Connect